TranslatorParox/SNKRXNoSteam/README.md

 ### Running

-Download this repository, `cd` into it and then run `engine/love/love.exe --console .`.
-You need to have Steam up to run it successfully.
+Download this repository, `cd` into it and then run `engine/love/love.exe --console .`, `engine/love/love.exe --console .` on windows.
+You don't need steam to run the game all of I'll just include a bat file that so you can run it without using cmd.

 ### LICENSE